ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

     ### Question:
     {question}
     [/INST]

+input_features:
+  - name: prompt
+    type: text
 ```

+There are a couple of things to note here:
+- the prompt `template` contains named placeholders (`context` and `question`) for content
+from the dataset's columns
+- the `name` of the `input_feature` (`prompt` here) is immaterial, and is not the name
+of a dataset column as in the previous example.
+This example uses `prompt` just to
+emphasize that the formatted output obtained by applying the prompt template to the
+dataset columns is the input.

-Observe that a prompt template can be used even with a single dataset column.
+Also note that a prompt template can be used even with a single dataset column.
 But that is necessary only when static text is required to be prefixed and/or
 suffixed to the content of the dataset column.